 3. Changes in the number of followers over time

 When it comes to growing an Instagram account, it’s common to gain more followers on some days, fewer followers on others, and even lose some from time to time.
 Therefore, if you see that the number of followers has raised in thousands, or just in suspiciously round numbers, you can be quite sure that these are fake followers.

 4. Common sense

-At the same time, competition on social media is intense: growing your following organically requires distinctive, engaging content and consistent posting.
-Therefore, it is worth thinking critically about whether the number of followers of an influencer and the value they create is in balance – and if not, then how has he gained so many followers?
+If in doubt, take a look at the influencer’s previous posts.
+Growing one’s Instagram following organically requires distinctive, engaging content and consistent posting.
+Therefore, it is worth thinking critically about whether the number of followers of an influencer and the value they create is in balance – and if not, then how have they gained so many followers?

-Buying likes and comments
+Fake engagement aka buying likes and comments

 The easiest way to identify this is to look at the influencer’s latest posts and evaluate the quality of the comments: whether they are followers who sincerely engage with the influencer or rather random comments in the style of “Cool post, check out my content”.
 You can also take a look at users who have liked the post to make sure that they are real!